-Current grade: C-.
-They’re about on pace to match last year’s numbers, which were not good but are par for the Smackdown course since 2020.
+Current grade: C. They’re about on pace to slightly exceed last year’s numbers, which were not good but are par for the Smackdown course since 2020.
 They continue to try and make us accept having only one match most weeks, but I’m going to keep banging the drum for two matches to be a regular and not sporadic thing.
-They also didn’t have the women’s champion waste two months chasing the tag team titles like last year, which is a plus.
+Well at least they didn’t have the women’s champion waste two months chasing the tag team titles like last year, which is a plus.
 HHH has been a Godsend on this front; in his first eleven weeks they’ve had more matches and more women wrestling per week than any stretch this year, with more women wrestling than RAW over that run.
 By mid-August they were climbing.

 Before we go any further, let me sum up RAW and Smackdown this way: they do a mostly good job at showcasing the top third of the division.
 On RAW Becky, Bianca, and Rhea Ripley are treated as important all the time, Asuka always gets on TV and is always talked up as if she’s a big deal.
 Room gets made for Alexa Bliss, and so far so good for Bayley, Io, and Dakota.
 On Smackdown Ronda Rousey, Charlotte Flair, and (until she left) Sasha Banks were always showcased and highlighted.
 Naomi was finally getting the time she always should have gotten and Liv Morgan graduated to being a TV regular on RAW before moving to Smackdown.
 Sonya Deville has turned into a pretty good plug and play heel this year.